 In true dolce vita style, one doesn’t iron linen, one simply lives in it.

-We are delighted to present a bespoke and specially commissioned capsule collection of authentic Italian linen, produced near the Renaissance town of Carpi, south of Verona and north of Florence.
+We are delighted to present The Linen Edit, a collection of washed Italian linen, produced near the Renaissance town of Carpi, south of Verona and north of Florence.

 The Whisper Gallery’s exclusive collaboration with Fabbrica Del Lino, a luxurious Italian textile house, marks their first venture into the UK market.